Stuck, Submerged, or Sunk Recovery

 You describe the location and condition of what needs to be recovered, and the crew visits the site to measure depth, check for obstructions, and determine whether the object is stuck in mud, pinned by debris, or free-floating but unreachable.
 The team uses hand tools, hydraulic jacks, and rigging systems depending on the weight and position of the item.

 Once the object is freed and pulled to dry land, you will see it cleaned of surface mud and drained of standing water.
-Craig's Handyman & Demolition does not perform mechanical repairs or cosmetic restoration, but the item will be positioned where you can transport it or arrange for further work.
+Craig's Home, Dock, and Pier Demolition Services does not perform mechanical repairs or cosmetic restoration, but the item will be positioned and can be arranged for transport once the site is clear.
 The site is cleared of cables, straps, and any debris loosened during the pull.

-Recovery work is scheduled based on water conditions and daylight availability.
-The crew does not operate in fast currents or during active flooding.
+Recovery work is scheduled based on water conditions and availability.
+The crew is swift-water trained, and can operate in fast currents and active flooding.
 If the object is located beneath a structure such as a pier or dock, partial disassembly of that structure may be required to create clearance for lifting equipment.

 Questions About Recovery and Retrieval